 The date printed on Lotus Bakeries Biscoff products is the “Best Before” date, which is the date we recommend you consume our products by for maximum enjoyment.
-However all Biscoff products are perfectly good to consume within two months past this date.

-No. Biscoff Products are not Kosher certified.
+No. Lotus Biscoff Products are not Kosher certified.

 Biscoff is the name given to Lotus Bakeries Speculoos Cookies in North America.
 It is derived from the words BIScuits & COFFee.